-NGX currently operates as an ECM pursuant to the CEA and is registered as a DCO with the CFTC.
-As an ECM, NGX must comply with certain legislative requirements for transactions in exempt commodities that are traded on a principal-to-principal basis by eligible commercial entities.
+NGX is regulated by the CFTC in the United States and is registered to operate as an exchange through its FBOT order and as a clearing house through its DCO order.
+The terms and conditions of the FBOT order include the requirement for NGX to comply with the requirements set out by the CEA and the CFTC regulations applicable to FBOTs and fulfill the representations made in support of its application for registration.
 The terms and conditions of the U.S. DCO order include the requirement for NGX to operate its clearing system in accordance with certain clearing principles as well as reporting and other obligations.